Caught looking: Tigers new bat boy taken by old ball trick

 This rookie got caught looking.

-Eager to do well, Braeden Ward reported to the Detroit Tigers to work his first day of spring training as a bat boy, and it didn't take long for the college freshman to fall prey to a clubhouse prank that's been around forever.
+Eager to do well, Braeden Ward reported to the Detroit Tigers to work his first day of spring training as a bat boy.
+It didn't take long for the college freshman to fall prey to a clubhouse prank.
+It is one that's been around forever.

 "They asked me to get the key to the batter's box," he said in Lakeland, Florida.